Steve Wilton: Molecular therapy and translational medicine

 Wilton's group was the first to report specific exon skipping in an animal model of Duchenne muscular dystrophy, which led ultimately to the development of a complete panel of splice-switching oligonucleotides.
 Their work demonstrated the efficacy of phosphorodiamidate morpholino oligomers (PMOs) as splice-switching agents.
 Their efforts culminated in the development of three drugs: Eteplirsen (Exondys 51), targeting exon 51 and approved in 2016; Golodirsen (Vyondys 53), targeting exon 53 and approved in 2019; and Casimersen (Amondys 45), approved in 2021.

 Wilton has demonstrated the broad applicability of splice-switching antisense oligomers in addressing various diseases such as Marfan syndrome and juvenile-onset Parkinson's disease.
-His earlier research identified rare dystrophin-positive fibers, termed revertant fibers, as a potential genetic therapy for DMD, and proposed that inducing exon skipping in dystrophin pre-mRNA with antisense oligonucleotides (ASOs) could alleviate disease severity.
-Additionally, he documented the first successful excision of dystrophin exon 23 in vitro using steric-blocking antisense oligomers and demonstrated that weekly intravenous injections of morpholino antisense oligonucleotides (AONs) induce functional dystrophin expression in mdx mice, suggesting potential for DMD treatment.
+His earlier research identified rare dystrophin-positive fibers, termed revertant fibers, as a potential genetic therapy for DMD, Additionally, he documented the first successful excision of dystrophin exon 23 in vitro using steric-blocking antisense oligomers and demonstrated that weekly intravenous injections of morpholino antisense oligonucleotides (AONs) induce functional dystrophin expression in mdx mice, suggesting potential for DMD treatment.

 In 2006, Wilton developed antisense oligomers to induce exon skipping in the human dystrophin gene, showing varying efficiency across exons.
 His research in 2009 showed the safe increase of dystrophin expression with intramuscular AVI-4658 administration, advancing DMD clinical trials, while his 2011 work highlighted AVI-4658's well-tolerance, exon 51 skipping induction, and new dystrophin protein expression, indicating its potential as a disease-modifying drug for DMD.
 Collaborating with R.N.
 Veedu and Fletcher, he stressed the importance of evaluating reported dystrophin expression and addressing drug safety, efficacy, and study parameters to promote targeted dystrophin exon removal.
 Furthermore, he explored the potential of PMO in restoring functional expression of the SMN2 gene transcript in spinal muscular atrophy (SMA).